plylrnsdy/kawlar/README.md

 # Seeker

-A modular javascript spider in Node.js.
+A modular spider in Node.js.

 ## Feature